 Navarro College does not have fraternities or sororities.

 Navarro College has a thriving Student Government Association.
 In fact, more students participate in Student Government Association than any other on-campus activity.

 Other popular student organizations at Navarro College include Phi Theta Kappa, Ebony Club, Que Pasa.

-Navarro College students' favorite campus events are Homecoming, Bulldog Bash and Mr. & Ms. NC contest.
+The Navarro College community comes together each year for Homecoming, Bulldog Bash and Mr. & Ms. NC contest.

 At Navarro College there are a variety of athletic options for students interested in joining a sports program.